vacp2p/vaclab-local/README.md

 2. **First Launch:**
    - Enable Kubernetes in the UI (toggle the Kubernetes option).
    - Select Kubernetes version **v1.33.6 (stable)** for best compatibility.
-   - Choose either Docker or containerd as your container runtime (both are supported).
+   - Choose containerd as your container runtime.
+   > with Docker some metric labels are not exported by cadvisor.
    - Wait for Rancher Desktop to finish provisioning the cluster.
 The **Cluster Dashboard** menu will become clickable when ready.

 3. **Environment Setup:**